Plus see Bonaparte’s cut-glass crystal goblets and taste the modern version of his ...

 GAME DRIVES, ANIMALS, A MINI RACETRACK AND EVERYTHING IN BETWEEN

 Vredenheim Animal Farm describes itself as “an animal farm that offers a range of activities that will entertain the whole family”.
 And that’s a pretty good summary.
-The combination of game drives on their rugged-yet-cosy trailer pulled by a beautifully classic tractor, the big cats park complete with sibling lions, two very talkative tigers and a caracal called Ounooi, wine tasting amidst the vineyards and kiddies adventures that start with meeting Warrior the horse and his amiable donkey companion, progresses through interactions with all manner of totally friendly animals all the way to a mini racetrack and enormous sandpit (push bikes and beach toys provided by Vredenheim), mean this Stellenbosch farm truly has something to keep mom, dad and the kids fully entertained.
+The combination of game drives on their rugged-yet-cosy trailer pulled by a beautifully classic tractor, the big cats park complete with sibling lions, two very talkative tigers and a caracal called Ounooi, wine tasting amidst the vineyards and kiddies adventures that allow interaction with all manner of friendly animals and a mini racetrack and enormous sandpit (push bikes and beach toys provided by Vredenheim), mean this Stellenbosch farm truly has something to keep mom, dad and the kids fully entertained.

 FURRY FRIENDS AND A PLACE TO PLAY

-Every Saturday and Sunday from 10am to 4pm, R40 per kid (it’s R20 for adults) gets you into Vredenheim Animal Farm, a safe, farmyard-style gated and fenced area amidst the vineyards (check the Facebook page for info on daily open times during school- and public holidays).
+Every Saturday and Sunday from 10am to 4pm, R45 per kid (it’s R25 for adults) gets you into Vredenheim Animal Farm, a safe, farmyard-style gated and fenced area amidst the vineyards (check the Facebook page for info on daily open times during school- and public holidays).

-Inside are bovine calves, Warrior the horse, friendly sheep, fallow deer, turkeys, free-roaming chickens and rabbits, talkative goats and – everyone’s favourite – the three resident pigs.
-All tame, all friendly and all loving to eat right out of your child’s hand (you can buy a bag of animal feed for R5 at the food court.
+Inside are bovine calves, friendly sheep, fallow deer, turkeys, free-roaming chickens and rabbits, talkative goats and – everyone’s favourite – the three resident pigs.
+All tame, all friendly and all ready and waiting to eat (you can buy a bag of animal feed for R7 at the food court).
 The play area gets a special mention because it features everything from a jungle gym to a truly enormous sandpit just filled with buckets and spades and a mini-bike racetrack where the kids can tire themselves out.

 Tip: Don’t let the look of the little food court inside the animal farm fool you.
-Apart from the expected chips, sweets, cold drinks, light snacks like boerewors rolls and jaffles, they also serve chilled ciders, beer and wine for mom and dad, made right there on the farm.
+Apart from the expected chips, sweets, cold drinks, light snacks like vetkoek with mince and jaffles, they also serve chilled ciders, beer and wine for mom and dad, made right there on the farm.